Librarika/manual/docs/cataloging.md

 	![Upload e-book form](img/catalog-items-detail-upload-ebook.png)

-* Once uploaded, you item will be available in the OPAC.
+* Once uploaded, your item will be available in the OPAC.

 Note: Please make sure that you have enough copyright to share these e-book files with others.